grahamjohnson77-channel/Learn-IT-Technology-AI-Notes/Series 6 Artificial Intelligence (AI) Training & Learnings/6_book-recommender-rag-working-example/6_book-recommender-rag-working-example.md

 documents = text_splitter.split_documents(raw_documents)

-6. Remember: Chroma will create a Vector DB
+6. Remember: Chroma will create a Vector DB ...
+OpenAI is used for the embeddings.

 7. Changed this line (but should be .env file): db_books = Chroma.from_documents(